TECHNICAL SUPPORT

 6. Click OKAY

-The zeros should be gone.
+The zeros will be gone.

 However, we recommended that you KEEP the zero values visible until you've completed the budget and are ready to print.
 For most users, the zeros are a good reminder that you might have to enter something in an account.
+Using the above instructioins you can always remove the zeros later when you're done with the budget.

 Keep in mind that any BLUE color indicates a place where you CAN enter a figure, and BLACK indicates a value that Easy Budget calculates for you (including zero values).